WesselKroos/blogpost-example-react-ssr/readme.md

-# Flexible state fetching in React on the server-side with react-router and react-redux
+# How to load the correct data on the server-side with respect to nested components, react-redux and react-router

 This is the complete solution regarding a blogpost I made for TrueLime.
 You can view the blogpost here: http://blogs.truelime.nl